Fingertip Pulse Oximeter – What They Can and Can’t Do

 How to use it

-Be careful not to move around too much or you may get an error reading.
-A bright light in the area of the oximeter may affect the reading as well.
+Be careful to move around only a little, or you may get an error reading.
+A bright light in the area of the oximeter may also affect the reading.
 Poor blood flow to the finger will affect accuracy.

 There are many different pulse oximeters on the market today.
 It is important to read the owner’s manual to understand the correct and intended use of the oximeter you have.

 Pulse oximeters operate by projecting two wavelengths of light through the top of your nail and skin.
 Receptors on the underside of your finger receive the light.
 The difference is measured, and your saturation level is displayed.

 Sometimes the “not-knowing” in a medical situation causes additional worry and stress to the patient.